Last updated on November 23, 2025

 The stalls on Bogusławskiego Street start between the Foregate and the National Bank of Poland building, looping around it and ending at the Advent Calendar gate.

-To the right of the Foregate, you’ll mostly find artisan stalls selling jewellery, leather goods, and the most beautiful wreaths and garlands made from dried fruit.
+To the right of the Foregate, you’ll find stalls selling artisanal goods, including jewellery, leather goods, wreaths and garlands made from dried fruit, souvenirs from the Kashubia region, and a few food stalls as well.

 The Coal Market